zhiyingTan0/COMP421_DatabaseApplicationProject/README.md

 # Database-Application-Project
 •	Collecting Data from online bookstore to design the database and data modelling.

 •	Create the database with SQL query (CREATE, INSERT)

-• Apply JDBC to access database.
+• Apply JDBC to build the interface to access database.

 Here's the ER diagram: